 - Use inline links, instead of typing the full URL.
 For example, UCAS (instead of https://www.ucas.com)

 - Insert links where relevant.
 For example, when mentioning the Students’ Union, link to their website

 - Insert links that make sense out of context and avoid ‘click here’, it’s not accessible to visually impaired users that use a screen reader.
 For example, view the course on the UCAS Website (instead of click here to view the course on the UCAS Website)

-- Avoid using italics, unless referencing a book of journal (difficult to read online) and use bold to emphasise text.
-Do not underline text (confuse users because underlined text look like links)
+- Avoid using italics, unless referencing a book or journal (difficult to read online) and use bold to emphasise text.
+Do not underline text (confuses users because underlined text is generally used for links)

 - Avoid using capitals as they slow reading speed